About Climate-Smart Agriculture

 Promoting climate change resilience is a fundamental part of long-term sustainability for smallholder farmers.
-Food and beverage companies often grapple with how to understand the risk climate change presents to their farmer partners, suppliers, and raw material supply security and where to access reliable and tailored information.
-The Food Lab has gathered leading solutions and resources on smallholder climate resilience and climate smart agriculture developed by our members and partners as a starting point.
+Food and beverage companies often grapple with how to understand the risk that climate change presents to their farmer partners, suppliers and raw material supply security, and where to access reliable, relevant information.
+The Food Lab has compiled leading climate change solutions and resources developed by our collaborators to help these companies in their climate change mitigation.

 What is Climate-Smart Agriculture (CSA)?

 Climate-smart agriculture (CSA) is an approach for adapting agriculture under the new realities of climate change.
 The most commonly used definition is “agriculture that sustainably increases productivity, enhances resilience (adaptation), reduces/removes GHGs (mitigation) where possible, and enhances achievement of national food security and development goals” (FAO 2013).

 You can learn more about climate-smart agriculture from the CSA 101 website, developed by the global Climate Change, Agricultural and Food Security consortium of the CGIAR.
 The CSA 101 website acts a step-by-step guide for implementing climate-smart agriculture, complete with a compilation of tools and resources.
 See specific Coffee and Cocoa climate-smart agriculture guides that are tailored to companies in those sectors.

 The Food Lab is working with a number of research partners on decision support tools to answer the questions we hear companies asking about climate adaptation in smallholder supply chains.
 The Food Lab has also been piloting on-the-ground programs that support farmers to strengthen climate resilience and improve livelihoods.